h4r1337/hugo-klise/exampleSite/content/posts/markdown-syntax.md

 Xerum, quo qui aut unt expliquam qui dolut labo.
 Aque venitatiusda cum, voluptionse latur sitiae dolessi aut parist aut dollo enim qui voluptate ma dolestendit peritin re plis aut quas inctum laceat est volestemque commosa as cus endigna tectur, offic to cor sequas etum rerum idem sintibus eiur?
 Quianimin porecus evelectur, cum que nis nust voloribus ratem aut omnimi, sitatur?
 Quiatem.
 Nam, omnis sum am facea corem alique molestrunt et eos evelece arcillit ut aut eos eos nus, sin conecerem erum fuga.
 Ri oditatquam, ad quibus unda veliamenimin cusam et facea ipsamus es exerum sitate dolores editium rerore eost, temped molorro ratiae volorro te reribus dolorer sperchicium faceata tiustia prat.

 Itatur?
 Quiatae cullecum rem ent aut odis in re eossequodi nonsequ idebis ne sapicia is sinveli squiatum, core et que aut hariosam ex eat.
+Also known as callouts or admonitions, alerts are blockquotes used to emphasize critical information.

+## Alerts

+#### Basic syntax
+With the basic Markdown syntax, the first line of each alert is an alert designator consisting of an exclamation point followed by the alert type, wrapped within brackets.
+For example:

+> [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!TIP]
+> Helpful advice for doing things better or more easily.

+> [!IMPORTANT]
+> Key information users need to know to achieve their goal.

+> [!WARNING]
+> Urgent info that needs immediate user attention to avoid problems.

+> [!CAUTION]
+> Advises about risks or negative outcomes of certain actions.
+The basic syntax is compatible with GitHub, Obsidian, and Typora.

+Extended syntax
+With the extended Markdown syntax, you may optionally include an alert sign and/or an alert title.
+The alert sign is one of + or -, typically used to indicate whether an alert is graphically foldable.
+For example:

+> [!WARNING]- Radiation hazard
+> Do not approach or handle without protective gear.
+The extended syntax is compatible with Obsidian.

+The extended syntax is not compatible with GitHub or Typora.
+If you include an alert sign or an alert title, these applications render the Markdown as a blockquote.

 ## Blockquotes